aisingapore/TagUI/src/media/RPA Workshop.md

 - For Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the Windows PHP engine packaged with TagUI.
 Some IT policies restrict TagUI from writing to c:\tagui and working properly, in that case please unzip to user desktop folder.
 - For newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86). macOS Catalina update has introduced tighter security controls, see solutions for the [PhantomJS](https://github.com/kelaberetiv/TagUI/issues/601) and [Java popups](https://github.com/kelaberetiv/TagUI/issues/598).
 - For some flavours of Linux (Ubuntu for example) which do not have PHP pre-installed, google how to install PHP accordingly (eg Ubuntu, apt-get install php).
 Most Linux distributions would already come with PHP.
+- If you Ctrl+C to break a TagUI automation, you can use tagui/src/end_processes command (for macOS/Linux) or end_processes.cmd (for Windows) to kill any dead processes of TagUI integrations (Chrome, SikuliX, Python etc)

 **Troubleshoot browser-specific exceptions**
 - Google Chrome browser has to be installed by user before trying to automate Chrome browser.
 TagUI creates a separate Chrome browser user profile for use in automation, it is stored in tagui\src\chrome\tagui_user_profile.